sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 things concrete, let us suppose that I have tested *N* = 100 people and *X* = 62 of these got the answer right.
 A surprisingly large number, sure, but is it large enough for me to feel safe in claiming I have found evidence for ESP?
-Thit is the situation where hypothesis testing comes in useful.
+This is the situation where hypothesis testing comes in useful.
 However, before we talk about how to *test* hypotheses, we need to be clear about what we mean by hypotheses.